 Check Out Higher Education Options

-Your organization may find it imperative to equip employees with skills that are in demand in the job market.
-In that case, a local community or technical college might have ideas or even an existing program that could meet your needs.
+Especially if your need involves building in-demand skills, a local community or technical college might have ideas or even an existing program that could meet your needs.

-• directly connecting employers with students via job fairs and other recruiting efforts
+directly connecting employers with students via job fairs and other recruiting efforts

-• designing custom training and apprenticeship programs
+designing custom training and apprenticeship programs

 Joachim Borha of Olive-Harvey College (which is a part of the City Colleges of Chicago system) says they are able to help employers with a variety of talent challenges.
 “Some need help keeping workers, while others face issues with their teams' skill levels.
 This all prompts the need for customized training,” says Joachim.
 He notes that employers who wish to connect with their programs will first conduct a needs assessment to determine specific requirements.
 This ensures that any program developed will be as beneficial as possible - for the employer and the students that enroll.

 “Our partnership with local employers, such as Method Soap and Whole Foods, involves creating tailored training that prepares our graduates to be standout candidates from the start.
-By choosing to work with us, employers gain access to a prepared, skilled workforce ready to make an immediate impact.” - Joachim Borha, Director of Grants Administration, Olive-Harvey College
+By choosing to work with us, employers gain access to a prepared, skilled workforce ready to make an immediate impact."
+Joachim Borha, Director of Grants Administration, Olive-Harvey College

 Consider RiseKit